DereWah/Skript-AnvilGUI/README.md

             on anvil gui click:
-                if event-integer is 2: #clicked the output item slot if title of event-anvil gui is "&0Insert password": if event-text is "1234":
+                if event-integer is 2: #clicked the output item slot if title of event-virtual anvil is "&0Insert password": if event-text is "1234":
                             close player's inventory
                             send message "&aCorrect password."
                         else:
-                            set text of event-anvil gui to "Wrong password" open anvil gui event-anvil gui to player #reopen the anvil gui, but with a different text.
+                            set text of event-virtual anvil to "Wrong password" open anvil gui event-virtual anvil to player #reopen the anvil gui, but with a different text.
 		```
 </details>